Advisory group for Economic Affairs

 Geothermal energy

-Geothermal energy is a sustainable energy source with great security of supply, as it is always available.
+Geothermal energy is a renewable energy source with high reliability: it is always available.
 In order to exploit geothermal energy safely, we have to coordinate its use with other subsurface activities, such as extracting gas and salt, and storing energy.
 We advise the national government on this subject, but also regional and local governments.

 Strata situated between 1.5 and 4 kilometres below the earth’s surface contain water at temperatures of between 45 and 120 degrees Celsius.
 This warm water can serve as an energy source that is not dependent on seasons or the weather.
 We already use geothermal energy to heat glasshouses and homes, but over time it could also be used for industrial processes and to generate electricity.